ivofernandes/yahoo_finance_data_reader/README.md

 This project started as a migration of the pandas datareader functionality to read yahoo finance stock prices.
-In December of 2022 yahoo started to encrypt the data in the HTML, so I needed to investigate
+In December of 2022 yahoo started to encrypt the data in the HTML, so I needed to investigate a way of evolving the package.
+And then found a yfinance package that used query2 of yahoo finance API, and started to use it

 https://github.com/pydata/pandas-datareader/blob/main/pandas_datareader/yahoo/daily.py